aroliant/biot-python-client/README.md

 ## Usage

-Now download the biot.py file and include that in your python file/project
+Now download the client.py file from biot and include that in your python file/project

 ```python
 from biot.client import BIoTClient